RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 comments: true
 categories: [ Ruby ]
 ---
-Spend enough time developing software on Mac OS X, and you will eventually need to install tools that were written for Unix, but not specifically for OS X. For cases like that, there's [Homebrew](http://brew.sh/), written by [Max Howell](https://twitter.com/mxcl).
+Spend enough time developing software on Mac OS X, and you will eventually need to install tools that were written for Unix, but not specifically for OS X. For cases like that, there's [Homebrew](http://brew.sh/). .
 Homebrew makes it easier to install Unix software on Mac OS X.

 Before Homebrew, developers would need to manually: